blitzarx1/egui_graphs/README.md

 ## Features
 * Customization and interactivity;
-* Arbitrarily complex graphs with self-references, multiple edges, multiloops, etc.;
+* Arbitrarily complex graphs with self-references, multiple edges, loops, etc.;
 * Zoom & pan;
 * Dragging, Selecting;
 * The `GraphView` widget does not modify the provided graph and properties, instead in case of any interactions, it generates changes which the client can apply;